Middlebury College has access to hundreds of thousands of ebooks and audiobooks. Get started with these frequently asked questions (FAQs):

 Many of our ebooks can be downloaded, moved between devices, and read offline.
 You will need special (free) software for that:

 Adobe Digital Editions is required to download many ebooks for reading offline, moving between devices, and printing.
-For more help with downloading and moving EBL books between devices, follow our instructions for ebook Downloading.
+For more help with downloading and moving books between devices, follow our instructions for ebook Downloading.

 Can I read ebooks on my Kindle?
 Nook? iPad?